opentok/OpenTok-PHP-SDK/README.md

 ## Manually:

-Download the zip file for the latest release from the [Releases](https://github.com/opentok/opentok-php-sdk/releases) page.
-Unzip the file and place it into your project directory.
-If you have a [PSR-4](http://www.php-fig.org/psr/psr-4/) compliant loader, you should place the unzipped directory into a place your loader can find it.
-Otherwise, place it in the [include_path](http://www.php.net/manual/en/ini.core.php#ini.include-path) and include or require the files as necessary.
+Download the phar file for the latest release from the [Releases](https://github.com/opentok/opentok-php-sdk/releases) page.
+Place it in the [include_path](http://www.php.net/manual/en/ini.core.php#ini.include-path) and include or require the phar file in any script which uses the `OpenTok\*` classes.

 # Usage